dipan0saha/nonna_app/docs/01_discovery/02_technology_stack/Technology_Stack.md

 *   **RLS:** Row-Level Security, a PostgreSQL feature used to control data access per user.
 *   **Realtime:** Supabase feature that broadcasts database changes over websockets.
 *   **Deep Link:** A URL that opens the app to a specific screen (e.g., invitation acceptance).
+*   **Riverpod:** A reactive state management library for Flutter, used for managing app state with compile-time safety and dependency injection.

 ## 8. Requirements-to-Stack Mapping